Signs You’re Not In Love Anymore, As Told By People Who Know What It Feels Like

 Falling out of love is a very complicated, personal process.
 For some people, it happens out of nowhere.
 They literally wake up one morning and suddenly realize they're over it.
 For others, it happens slowly or over the course of several years.
 The process isn't usually linear — it can be interrupted by hearing a song on the radio or seeing an unexpected text message or a surprising photo on an Instagram feed — but it is inevitable for all couples (unless you, like, get married and eventually die next to each other in the hospital).

-Here, 14 men and women explain how they knew they were falling out of love with someone and the feelings that accompanied that process.
+Here, seven people explain how they knew they were falling out of love with someone and the feelings that accompanied that process.

-She knew when she could smile at their memories.
+They knew when they could smile at their memories.

 Whenever I was able to smile thinking about them.
 Like, when I don't cringe at a memory, but I can appreciate it for what it is.

 — Sarah, 25